 In addition to the drill-down into a more fine-grained distribution report, you can also use the information box of an interval to display a Per Job in Period report for the selected interval.
 In the distribution diagram, click on an interval.
 In the information box that opens, click on the Recipients statistics for jobs of this month/week/day/hour link in the information box.
 This will open a Per Job in Period report, where the period corresponds exactly to the interval on which you had clicked.
 To go back to the previous distribution report, click on the Back to monthly/weekly/daily/hourly chart link at the top right of the bar chart.

-Figure 13-15 Example of the Recipients Distribution Over Time Report
+Figure 13-15 Example of the Recipients Distribution Over Time Report title of the corresponding job are displayed.
+The number of recipients in the job is displayed to the left of the bar.

 Report Type: Per Job in Period